Elye Falkovitsh

-Elye Falkovitsh (1898–1979) was a Belarusian-Jewish Yiddish linguist.
-He received the Order of Lenin for his work as a medical orderly during World War II.
+Elye Falkovitsh (1898–1979) was a Belarusian Jewish linguist.
+He received the Order of Lenin for his work as an orderly during World War II.
 Falkovitsch published works on Yiddish orthography and grammar.

 Early life

-Born in Gomel in the Mogilev Governorate of the Russian Empire (present-day Belarus), Falkovitsh lived there until age 19.
-In 1917 and 1918, he was the headmaster of a Jewish school in Sarapul.
-Afterwards, he temporarily moved to Kiev, where he was the director of a children's club in 1918 and 1919 before becoming a cultural worker for the Red Army in 1920 and 1921.
+Born in Gomel in the Mogilev Governorate of the Russian Empire (now Belarus), Falkovitsh lived there until age 19.
+In 1917 and 1918, he was the head teacher of a Jewish day school in Sarapul.
+Afterwards, he temporarily moved to Kyiv, where he was the director of a children's club in 1918 and 1919 before becoming a cultural worker for the Red Army in 1920 and 1921.